 “What?”
 I was scared for a moment, but then realized that there was nothing going on to be concerned about.
 “What in the world did you yell for?”

-“What hand did you catch the pen with?
-What hand are you writing with?”
+“Which hand did you catch the pen with?
+What hand are you writing with now?”

-I’m right handed.
+I’m right-handed.
 I just told Cruz that, but he apparently wasn’t listening.
 I held up my right hand in front of me and looked at it.
-I was just about to tell Cruz off, when I realized that the pen was actually in my left hand.
-That was certainly strange.
+I was just about to tell Cruz off, when I realized that the pen I was writing with was actually in my left hand.
+That was strange.

 “You’re left handed here on Ardua.
 You’ve been left handed all week long.”

 “Weird.
 Did the UV radiation do something to me?”
 Now, I’m not a science nerd, but I was pretty sure that question was stupid.
-But I honestly had no other hypothesis to draw in my mind.
+I honestly had no other hypothesis to draw in my mind.

 “That would be nice.”
 Cruz said.
 “What we have is a bit harder to fix.”

 What we have?
 That did not sound good at all.
-The only consolation I had was knowing that whatever I had, Cruz must have had it too.
-I know it sounds a bit selfish, and I really didn’t wish anything bad on Cruz.
-But, it was comforting, in a sense, knowing we were in this together – whatever this was.
+The only consolation I had was knowing that whatever I had, Cruz sounded like he had it too.
+I know it sounds a bit selfish, and I really didn’t wish anything bad on Cruz, but it was comforting, in a sense, knowing we were in this together – whatever this was.

 “How much do you remember about your trip here?
 I mean, how much do you know about how they send you from Earth to Ardua?”